Decompression needed? Take the time-warp train to Lymington Pier

 My particularly favourite bit of the whole thing comes next.
 Lymington Town train line to Lymington Pier.
 It’s about 4 minutes.
 And it’s heaven.
 The carriage by this time is nearly always empty.
 Passengers are usually spotting boats out of the windows, or waving to friends.

 The track curves around from the micro Lymington Town Station, straight out onto a harbour train bridge which is built up about 10 metres from the sea level.
-There must be some lumpy workmanship somewhere along this bit, perhaps the is a bit warped.
+There must be some lumpy workmanship somewhere along this bit, perhaps there is a bit warped.
 It’s as creaky and squeaky as the worst of the London tube.

 But as you travel further along the harbour bridge, the train glides over the water.
 Seemingly over the boats too, it flies across at mast height, then after a few magical seconds (let’s call it 20) it promptly lands you again at the pier, and that voice-over lady train driver says ‘You have arrived at your destination, Lymington Pier, please mind the gap’.
 Marvellous.